-Description: The library file is corrupted or it was not produced by the Librarian Utility Program (LBR).
+The library file is corrupt (contains bad data) or the Librarian Utility Program (LBR) did not create it.

-Suggested User Response: Make sure the proper file is being used.
-If the MACRO file is corrupt, rebuild it using LBR.
+Make sure you are using the correct file.
+If the library file is corrupt, rebuild it using LBR.
+(See Chapter 3 for details.)